WPMedia/news-theme-css/scss/homepage.md

 #### Developing custom components in a separate repository
-If you are developing your custom components in a separate repository, then as long as you have set up your blocks.json to use the css framework in the themepack that will leverage your component repository, you still do not need to directly import the framework's sass files into your component's sass file.
+If you are developing your custom components in a separate repository, then as long as you have set up your blocks.json to use the css framework in the feature pack that will leverage your component repository, you still do not need to directly import the framework's sass files into your component's sass file.
 However, you will need to add the CSS Framework as a dependency to your external component's package.json file.
 If you require any of the functionality from the framework's JavaScript assets, then you will need to